heliom/octofeed/README.md

 ## Quirks we “fixed”
 * A pull request is an issue.
 Its url is the same as an issue, but redirected from https://github.com/user/repo/issues/1 to https://github.com/user/repo/pull/1.
 When you click on a pull request comment (https://github.com/user/repo/issues/1#issuecomment-1234567) it is redirected to https://github.com/user/repo/issues/1 without the hash.
 In our version a pull request comment directly link to the correct pull url (https://github.com/user/repo/pull/1#issuecomment-1234567).
+* A few typos like “1 commits” and “0 deletitions” fixes.